-Now, when living with a roommate you have to come to some consensus has to how the rent and utilities will be paid.
+Now, when living with a roommate you have to come to some consensus as to how the rent and utilities will be paid.
 Depending on your agreement, having Venmo or Cash App is perfect to send money to your roommate.
-It’s easy, free and efficient.
+It’s easy, free, and efficient.
 There were times when my roommate and I would go out to eat or she would purchase something for me on the way home from work.
 Having Venom made it easier for us to transfer cash to each other.

 Storage Bins and Containers

 Storage Bins and Containers are essentials you must have.
 Organizing is a number one priority.
 You don’t want to have your space jumbled and not being able to differentiate and find personal items.

 Storage Containers are also great because you will be able to store leftovers without putting the whole entire pot or pan in the refrigerator.
 This is annoying and hinders the next person from being able to use pots and pans when cooking their meals.

 Another organizational tip for living with roommates is understanding boundaries.
 One way to do this is by dividing your space, depending on your living arrangements.
 If you can’t get along get a divider, if you have personal space around the house get a divider.
 There are so many reasons why some people choose to put up dividers, It’s your choice.

 Let’s not forget the fridge and cupboards.
 There are many ways to establish your own individual space.
 This also depends on your apartment setup.
 Dividing your kitchen space is a great way to get organized.

 Organizing and Labeling Food Items: Assuming that you guys have extra storage boxes, bins, or containers.
 Using labels will be perfect in identifying personal storage items.
 Not only does labeling works perfectly for storage boxes, but it does work perfectly for fridge storage containers.
 This way you won’t gobble down your roommate’s food thinking it’s yours.